 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that provides minimum requirements for protecting certain health information.
 For anyone who handles medical records or works with patient data, an understanding of the basic HIPAA requirements is crucial.

 Because of the kind of information HIPAA protects, the penalties are more severe—even unknowing or accidental violations can result in fines up to $50,000 per violation.
-To avoid compliance issues, it’s important to be aware of common mistakes businesses make when it comes to handling medical records and how those mistakes can be corrected.
+To avoid compliance issues, it’s important to be aware of common mistakes businesses make when it comes to handling medical records.
+Additionally, one should know how to correct the mistakes afterwards.

 Common HIPAA Violations

 There are several different HIPAA violations you can commit if you aren’t paying close attention to your records management practices.
 These include: